nandoflorestan/keepluggable/README.rst

 optionally stores the original image in whatever size it is, then creates configurable smaller versions of it.

+Some cameras do not rotate the photo, they just add orientation metadata to the image file, so keepluggable rotates it for you, before creating the thumbnails.

 `Get started with keepluggable! <http://github.com/nandoflorestan/keepluggable/blob/master/docs/getting-started.rst>`_